Building a simple ZK project on TON

 Ran all test suites.

-In order to check the repo that contains the code from this tutorial, click on the following link found here.
+In order to check the repo that contains the code from this tutorial, visit here.

 ๐ Conclusionโ

-- The intricacies of zero-knowledge and specifically ZK-SNARKs
+- The fundamentals of zero-knowledge proofs, specifically ZK-SNARKs.

-- Increased familiarity with MPC and the Powers of TAU, which were used to generate verification keys for a circuit
+- How to use MPC and the Powers of TAU to generate verification keys.

-- Became familiar with a Snarkjs library to export a FunC verifier for a circuit
+- How to work with Snarkjs to export a FunC verifier.

-- Became familiar with Blueprint for verifier deployment and test writing
+- How to use Blueprint for deploying a verifier and writing tests.

-If you have any questions or encounter any errors in this tutorial, feel free to write to the author: @saber_coder
+If you have any questions or run into any errors, feel free to reach out to the author: @saber_coder